KenKi0/WebtronicsTest/README.md

    $ git clone git@github.com:KenKi2002/WebtronicsTest.git
    ```
 2. Define environment variables.
-    Create .env file in the root of project and fill it in like .env.sample.
+    Create .env file in the deployment folder of project and fill it in like .env.sample.
-    NOTE: set pg_host as db is reqiered
+    NOTE: set pg_host as db is required

 3. Build and run docker compose by predefined `make` command.
     ```sh